 We are committed to our customer charter and providing an exemplary service.
 If you are not satisfied with any aspect of our service we encourage you to let us know and we will do our best to resolve the matter as quickly as possible.
 Please see our customer complaints process for guidance on how we can help you if you are unhappy with our service.

-We carried out our second annual customer satisfaction survey earlier in 2012.
+We carried out our third annual customer satisfaction survey earlier in 2013.
 The results have now been analysed and our customer service strategy has been enhanced in line with the valuable customer feedback provided and as part of our commitment to continuous improvement.
-Read the full results of the 2012 Customer Satisfaction Survey (PDF 78 KB).
+Read the full results of the 2013 Customer Satisfaction Survey (PDF 77 KB) and changes we have made as a result of the survey.